 Guess what?
 Taking control is not yelling – belittling – punishing.
 It’s about communicating and setting limits.
 And boundaries.

-Once you as a parent has those limits and boundaries set (during the day too), you can then work on establishing nighttime limits and boundaries when it comes to sleep.
+Once you, as a parent, have limits and boundaries set (during the day too), you can establish nighttime limits and boundaries when it comes to sleep.

 Many children just aren’t getting enough sleep.
 They are going to bed way too late and waking up way too early.
 The AAP’s guidelines for healthy sleep for a 3-5-year-old is 10 – 13 hours of sleep in a 24 hour period.

 The problem is that many parents of 3-year-olds are complacent when their child is only getting 10 hours of sleep at night and saying “hey, it’s in the range” when in reality that range is pretty large.

 So, here’s a good guideline to work with for each aged child:

 3-year-old: 12+ hours of sleep (10+ hours overnight + 2 hour nap)

 5-year-old: 11+ hours of total sleep

 It’s helpful to get a target and if you are targeting more asleep than less…you are on the right path.